 WSDOT initially stated they would provide comment for The Urbanist, but then did not give a statement separate from the one provided by SDOT.

 The issue of congestion on I-5 through the U District hardly seems to hinge on an extra left turn lane on the NE 45th Street bridge that can only store a few cars anyway.
 I-5 is already frequently congested here, and it’s hard to imagine the impact of second left turn lane would be that substantial.

-U District Partnership calls for stop to Route 44 plans
+U District Community Council calls for stop to Route 44 plans

-Disappointed that years of community engagement and planning will not result in desired safety improvements for pedestrians and cyclists on the NE 45th Street bridge over I-5, the U District Partnership, a nonprofit representing the neighborhood’s businesses, organizations, and residents, has demanded that SDOT put a halt to its Route 44 Multi-Modal Corridor plans.
+Disappointed that years of community engagement and planning will not result in desired safety improvements for pedestrians and cyclists on the NE 45th Street bridge over I-5, the U District Community Council has demanded that SDOT put a halt to its Route 44 Multi-Modal Corridor plans.

 “The [U District] station opening is imminent, but we are ill-prepared for the anticipated influx of pedestrians and bicyclists and we must do better to avoid further collisions,” the letter addressed to SDOT states.
 “Only together, can we build a safe, livable future U District for everyone.”